StackVista/stackstate-docs/setup/cli.md

 Hostname used for ingested via CLI (default - hostname)
 ```

-### Manual configuration
+### Manual configuration (Docker install)

+If you ran the Docker install, you will need to manually create an installation file.
+Installation is stored in the file `conf.d`, the StackState CLI will search for this file in two places:
+* `conf.d/conf.yaml` - relative to the directory where the CLI is run
+* `~/.stackstate/cli/conf.yaml` or `%APPDATA%/StackState/cli/conf.yaml` - relative to the user's home directory

+1. Copy the file `conf.d/conf.example.yaml` from the ZIP archive and put it in one of the directories named above.
+2. Rename the file to be `conf.yaml`.
-You need to create one of those files.
-In this file, the URLs to the sts APIs, their authentication \(if any\), and a client must be defined.
+3. Edit the file to add the URLs to the StackState APIs, any required authentication details and client details.
+For example:
-You can copy the `conf.d/conf.example.yaml` file from ZIP distribution, and rename it to `conf.yaml` to get you started.
-Or copy the example below.

 ```yaml
 instances: